xXleowXx/gitlab-charts/doc/charts/registry/metadata_database.md

 Prerequisites:

 - GitLab 16.4 or later.
-- PostgreSQL database version 12 or later.
-It must be accessible from the registry pods.
+- PostgreSQL database version 12 or later, accessible from the registry pods.
 - Access to the Kubernetes cluster and the Helm deployment locally.
 - SSH access to the registry pods.